-It turns out that we can easily process sum queries on a static array, because we can construct a data structure called a sum array.
-Each element in a sum array corresponds to the sum of elements in the original array up to that position.
+It turns out that we can easily process sum queries on a static array, because we can use a data structure called a prefix sum array.
+Each value in such an array equals the sum of values in the original array up to that position.